Paradise Lost Lyrics

 Does your conscience betray you?

-Feel the sun on my face
+Fallen from grace, feel the sun on my face

 Does desire still hold true?

-Does the hunter pity his pray
+Does the hunter pity his prey?

 Make a stand, seize the day

-Draw the line, come what may
+Draw the line, come with me

 Silent crystalline tears I cry

-For all must say their last goodbye
+For all who say their last goodbye

 To paradise

-My yearning is silenced by angelic skin of white
+By angelic skin of white

-Love conquers all though heaven's fall
+Love conquers all, though heavens fall

 This fateful night